aspecto-io/malabi/README.md

 # OpenTelemetry based Javascript Test framework

 - 💻  **Developer friendly**: Built for developers, by developers who love distributed applications.

 - ✅  **Validate integration**: Access to validate any backend interaction, fast, simple and reliable.

 - 🔗  **OpenTelemetry based**: Built based on OpenTelemetry to match the characteristics of distributed apps.

 ## How it works
 <img src='assets/diagram.png' alt='How it work diagram'>

-There are two main components to malabi:
+There are two main components to Malabi:

 1. An OpenTelemetry SDK Distribution - used to collect any activity in the service under test by instrumenting it. **It is stored in the memory of the asserted service**, and exposes and endpoint for the test runner to access & make assertions.